TZstatsADS/Fall2016-proj4-PengfeiWangWZ/README.md

 + Contributor's name: Pengfei Wang
 + Projec title: Words 4 Music
 + Project summary:
-	+ Extracted discriminative MFCC features and used K-means to do dimension reduction
+	+ Extracted MFCC, pitches, loudness and beats features and used K-means to do dimension reduction
-	+ Mapped features with codebook and classified the songs according to majority vote
+	+ Mapped features with codebook and re-constructed the features according to majority vote
 	+ Constructed Dictionary and Corpus for Latent Dirichlet Allocation Model (LDA) basing on bag-of-words
+    + Conducted multiple target regression with XGB model

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.